Lady Bird Johnson Wildflower Center - The University of Texas at Austin information

 Rosaceae (Rose Family)

 Shrub up to 3 feet tall, often thicket forming, bark gray, new growth on branchlets covered with woolly hairs.
 Leaves up to 3/4 inch long, firm textured, oblong to elliptic, with margins usually without teeth, a rounded, sometimes pointed, tip, and gradually tapered base.
 Flowers small, white, on short spurs, appearing in March with the leaves.
 Fruit spherical, about 1/2 inch long, fleshy but mostly pit, black when ripe.
-On soils underlain with limestone and on limestone slopes and ledges.
+Grows on soils underlain with limestone and on limestone slopes and ledges.

 Plant Characteristics